 And we keep informed, seeking trends and sustained movement, as opposed to magic bullets.
 We assign hope in proportion to the preponderance of evidence, the consensus of research.
 Measured hopes for hopeful measures.

-Neurologics is proud to be a part of the emerging wave of personalized, custom treatments for those suffering from Alzheimer’s disease and dementia.
-Each Neurologics client begins their treatment with a personal Brain Map, one that visualizes specific brain activities impacted by disease, in real time, as the brain thinks.
-The Map points the way to a customized neurotraining program, one client at a time.
+Neurologics is proud to be a part of the emerging wave of personalized, custom programs for those suffering from Alzheimer’s disease and dementia.
+Each Neurologics client begins their program with a personal Brain Map, one that visualizes specific brain activities impacted by disease, in real time, as the brain thinks.
+The Map points the way to a customized neuroengineering program, one client at a time.
 Our programs have a strong track record of results for memory, learning ability and IQ.
 Contact Neurologics today to learn more.
 We hope to speak with you soon!